operator-framework/operator-marketplace/docs/how-to-authenticate-private-repositories.md

-# How To Authenticate Private App-Registry Repositories
+# How To Authenticate Private registry Repositories

-If you have an app-registry repository that is backed by authentication, you can specify an authentication token in a Secret.
-To do this, create a Secret in the same namespace as your Operator Source:
+If you have an registry repository that is backed by authentication, you can specify an authentication token in a Secret.
+To do this, create a Secret in the same namespace as your Catalog Source:

 ```yaml
 apiVersion: v1